-This testing was conducted with das-Face v2.6.5 with the Selfie-Alive Pro SDK (v3.0.0 for iOS and v3.2.0 for Android) active liveness detection applications.
-Testing was conducted from 19 November through 04 December 2020 on two smartphones (iPhone 11 with iOS 13 and Samsung Galaxy S10+ with Android 10).
+This testing was conducted with the active liveness applications - Android V1.0.0 and iOS V1.3.2(1).
+The liveness component is incorporated into the TransUnion IDVision Liveness Detection V3.7.
+Testing was conducted from 29 July through 19 August 2020 on two smartphones (iPhone 11 with iOS 13 and Samsung Galaxy S10 with Android 10).

 The test method was designed to simulate user enrollment into a biometric authentication system.
 This test did not perform matching and was purely a test of liveness detection effectiveness.
 Testing was conducted in accordance with the contract for a level of spoofing technique that only utilized simple, readily available methods to create artefacts of a genuine biometric for use in the presentation attack.
-The subjects for the test effort were cooperative - meaning that they were willing and able to provide any and all biometric samples, including high quality photos, 2D and 3D paper masks/photos.
-Videoreplay attacks were assessed to have a low chance of success due to the active liveness detection with a random selection of required head movements.
-As such, video-reply attacks were not selected as a species for this test effort.
+The subjects for the test effort were cooperative - meaning that they were willing and able to provide any and all biometric samples, including high quality photos, 2D and 3D paper masks/photos and videos of their likeness to allow for the creation of the artefacts.

-The test time for each PAD test per species per device was limited to eight hours.
+The test time for each PAD test per species was limited to eight hours.
 This is considered a Level 1 PAD test effort (first of three levels).

 The test method was to apply 1 bona fide subject presentation alternated with 3 presentations of each species resulting in 150 Presentation Attacks (PAs) and 50 bona fide presentations per artefact per device.
-The application displayed a successful message that stated "Your identity was verified" for the bona fide as well as a "Your identity could not be verified" message for the artefact.
+The application displayed a successful message that stated "detection success" for the bona fide as well as a "detection failed" message for the non-live person or artefact.

-On both the iPhone 11 and Galaxy S10+ used in the test, iBeta was unable to gain a liveness classification (simulated enrollment) with a presentation attack of 150 times with each species of attack per device.
+On both the iPhone 11 and Galaxy S10 used in the test, iBeta was unable to gain a liveness classification (simulated enrollment) with a presentation attack of 150 times with each species of attack per device.
 With 150 transaction attempts for each species per device, the total number of attacks for both devices were 1800 and the Attack Presentation Classification Error Rate (APCER) was 0%.
 The Bona Fide Presentation Classification Error Rate (BPCER) was also calculated and may be found in the final report.

-The active liveness anti-spoofing capability provided by Veridas in the das-Face v2.6.5 with the associated Selfie-A live Pro SDK was tested by iBeta to the ISO 30107-3 Biometric Presentation Attack Detection Standard and was found to be in compliance with Level 1 on both the iPhone 11 and Galaxy S10+.
+The active liveness anti-spoofing capability provided by TransUnion in their IDVision Liveness Detection V3.7 application was tested by iBeta to the ISO 30107-3 Biometric Presentation Attack Detection Standard and was found to be in compliance with Level 1 on both the iPhone 11 and Samsung Galaxy S10.